Cten104/lorum-ipsum/README.md

 - Added CSS to homepage!

 David:
-- Tweaked and reconstructed the dark mode feature that was already added. worked on css and editing the new darkmode button and integrating it into the navigation bar
+- Tweaked and reconstructed the dark mode feature that was already added. worked on css and editing the new darkmode button and integrating it into the navigation bar.
+- Added Gallery page pictures.

 Alberdi:
 - Tweaked and added more elements to the CSS, incorporated a dark mode feature, expanded upon the initial HTML structure, fixed minor HTML errors for the logo, improved the dark mode button's appearance, and integrated forms for the submit page.